Crash Your Party: Background and conception

 The single was written by Amy Heidemann, Nick Noonan, Heather Bright, Kelly Sheehan and Andrew Harr and Jermaine Jackson.
 The single was also produced by The Runners.
 The song is described as an "anthem for the people who want that one person in their lives to know that they're not always the center of attention as cited by the chorus' lyrics "You think you're the star of the show/But I'm about to let you know".
-"Crash Your Party" also contains a sample of the song "The Choice Is Yours (Revisited)" (1991) by alternative hip hop duo Black Sheep.
-It received moderate success, and charted #36 on the Billboard Pop Songs chart.
+The song charted at No. 36 on the Billboard Pop Songs chart.
 The duo felt it was perfect choice for a first single by how they were introduced to the business through the fans, that they were "crashing the [music] industry's party".

+"Crash Your Party" begins with a sample from the song "The Choice Is Yours (Revisited)" (1991) by alternative hip hop duo Black Sheep.
+The sampled material is a seven-note motif played on double bass by jazz musician Ron Carter, and the motif was likewise used as the opening notes of "The Choice Is Yours".
+The Carter audio was itself was sampled by Black Sheep from the 1975 recording of "Impressions" on pianist McCoy Tyner's album Trident (the motif first appears on the Tyner recording at 3:03 in the track).
+Because "Impressions" was composed by John Coltrane (though Coltrane did not compose the bass motif played by Carter in 1975), Coltrane is listed as a composer of "Crash Your Party".

 Music video

-The "Crash Your Party" music video was released on December 7, 2011 where it received about eight million views in its first month of release.
+The "Crash Your Party" music video was released on December 7, 2011, where it received about eight million views in its first month of release.